 This course covers basic and advanced algorithms and techniques for data science with knowledge graph and text data.

 During this course you will learn about a wide range of algorithms for graph processing, text processing, and information retrieval with a focus of knowledge graphs such as Wikipedia, DBpedia, Freebase, and Yago and text from knowledge articles such as Wikipedia and the world-wide Web.

-You will be selecting some of these methods to solve the task given by TREC CAR.
-You will be implementing some of these algorithms yourself or you will be using implementations of those algorithms in your own code to produce a fully-automatic prototype for complex answer retrieval.
-You will use your prototype to make a submission to the shared task (competing with researchers world-wide).
-Forming teams of up to three people is highly encouraged.
+You will be selecting some of these methods to solve the task given by the chosen shared task.
+You will be implementing some of these algorithms yourself or you will be using implementations of those algorithms in your own code to produce a fully-automatic prototype for the shared task.
+You are encouraged to use your prototype to make a submission to the shared task (competing with researchers world-wide).

 Before the submission, you will be implementing an evaluation framework for assessing which of these approaches work best.
-Evaluation data will be provided by the TREC CAR organizers, but you will need to develop a test framework which can evaluate not just your methods, but also methods of your competing teams.
+Evaluation data will be provided with the dataset, but you will need to develop a test framework which can evaluate not just your methods, but also methods of your competing teams.
 This further includes statistical analysis of experimental evaluation, which is the bread & butter of all data-centric research and a highly demanded skill by industry.